What It Is

 Helping Your Child

-The urine microalbumin-to-creatinine ratio test is painless.
 Explaining in simple terms how the test will be conducted and why it's being done, can help ease any fear.
 Make sure your child understands that there should be no foreign matter, such as toilet paper or hair, in the sample.
 And all the urine should be collected during the designated period for the test to be accurate.

 If You Have Questions